 A pinched nerve is something that nearly everyone experiences at some point in their life.
-This painful condition can lead to significant back or neck pain, and is usually caused by a minor injury incurred during daily activity.
-In most cases, a pinched nerve, while painful, doesn’t require medical attention.
+This painful condition can lead to significant neck or back pain, and is usually caused by a minor injury incurred during daily activity.
+In most cases, a pinched nerve, although painful, doesn’t require medical attention.
 Unless your pain is severe or debilitating, treatment can normally be accomplished at home.
 That being said, if your pain persists for several days, or seems to be worsening, it is important that you seek medical attention.

 - Degenerative disc disease